FahadKhalid/artificientGPSTracker/README.md

 4. **View History**: Navigate to the History tab to see all recorded trips
 5. **Configure Settings**: Adjust tracking intervals and background tracking in Settings

+## Unit Test Cases
+I implemented some test cases for UseCases, using Mockito and Junit

 ## FAKE LOCATION
-I used LOKITO APP FOR THE FAKE LOCATION
+I used LOCKITO APP FOR THE FAKE LOCATION

 ## Development Setup